Back to Glossary

 ROA indicates the percentage of profit generated for each dollar of assets currently owned.
 The higher a company’s ROA amount, the better, with some industries expected to have higher amounts than others.

-What Assets are Subject to PA Inheritance Tax?
+What Assets Are Subject to PA Inheritance Tax?

 The state of Pennsylvania (PA) imposes a tax on the inheritance of certain assets.
 When the owner passes, the assets transferred to the beneficiary are liable to pay an inheritance tax, and the rates vary depending on their relationship.